 MeTro was not the only recent advancement in medical technology revolving around tissue treatment.
 Researchers at Ohio State University have recently managed to create a device that employs nanotechnology to convert skin into cells that will close a wound.

 The new technology is dubbed Tissue Nanotransfection, and it can generate almost any type of cell needed to treat someone’s body.
-It does this by prompting skin cells to transform into the needed cells that will be used to repair injured tissue or employed to restore the function of ageing cells.
+It does this by prompting skin cells to transform into the needed cells that will be used to repair injured tissue or employed to restore the function of aging cells.

-The Director of Ohio State’s Center for Regenerative Medicine & Cell Based Therapies, Dr. Chandan Sen, explains that skin is a “fertile land” for growing parts of organs that need restoring.
+The Director of Ohio State’s Center for Regenerative Medicine & Cell-Based Therapies, Dr. Chandan Sen, explains that skin is a “fertile land” for growing parts of organs that need restoring.

 Daniel Gallego-Perez, assistant professor of biomedical engineering, says that Tissue Nanotransfection is made up of two different primary technologies.
 The first part of the technology is a chip containing “biological cargo”, the DNA necessary to convert the skin cells, which is delivered to the body and begins the process of converting adult cells of one type to cells of another type.
 The bio-cargo is than hit with a small electric charge that is barely even registered by the patient.